linas/archeo/README.md

   is to blame.
 Maybe a cosmic ray hit the system during file copy.
 Ceph is aimed at large clusters, not small users.
 Fully debugged if you have 1000 OSD's on 100 hosts.
 But not so much if you have 3 OSD's on two hosts.
+  There's no home-user Ceph community.
+There should be.

 Design requirements
 -------------------